ngi-nix/summer-of-nix/README.md

-# Summer of Nix
+# Summer of Nix 2023

-## Definition
+## What is Summer of Nix

 Summer of Nix is a rare opportunity to collaborate on Nix packaging of open-source software in a supportive environment while being paid.

-It's for anyone who'd like to develop and share their Nix and software development skills while working together.
+It's for anyone who desires to develop and share their Nix and software development skills while working together.

-As a participant, you'd join a team doing useful work together.

-It takes place within July to October.
+As a participant, you join a team and work together remotely within July to October.

-As participant you join a remote team and get paid a nice stipend.

-## Goals
+## Goals this year

 - improve the deployment story of NGI-funded projects using Nix
 - skill-sharing among the participants and beyond
 - expand the nix community

-## Strategies
+## This year's plan

-- a safe and welcoming environment
-- participation of Nix users of all levels
-- mob programming
+mob programming
 - public lectures
 - hiring event
 - shift from a many-repo strategy to a monorepo "ngipkgs"
-  - Primary produce of the Summer of Nix are open-source Nix packages (code, documentation, and deployment stories)
-  - Where can these packages currently go?
-    - An upstream repository
-    - [nixpkgs]() or a fork of it,
-    - package-specific repositories under the ngi-nix GitHub organization
-    - a yet non-existent monorepo ngi-nix/ngipkgs
-  - We feel that a monorepo would serve the best balance between the needs of the users, the developers (participants) and the funding organizations.

 ## Timeline